NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

    ![Publish a release](images/publish-release.png)
    ```

 5. Congratulations!
 You have completed the project.
-You can now submit the project via Blackboard.
+You can now submit the assignment via Blackboard.
 Take the time to reflect on your work and write any notes and observations down.

 --------